acend/helm-basics-training/README.md

 # Helm Techlab

-In the guided hands-on techlab, we show the participants the Helm basics.
+In this guided hands-on techlab, we show participants the Helm's basics.

 For more see [Helm Techlabs online](https://helm-techlab.k8s.puzzle.ch/).